 Step 1.
-Filing of Grievance with Graduate Chair
+File grievance with Graduate Chair of Program

-- the facts from the student’s perspective, citing specific date, time, place and violation where possible;
+- the facts from the graduate student’s perspective, citing specific date, time, place and violation where possible;

 - evidence and witness(es), if any;